 These days, we’re faced with a veritable barrage of information.
 It invades our every moment through the letterbox, on our televisions, on our laptops, on our smartphones, in every single form of media, even grocery or clothes shopping.
 It’s endless.

 When you’re drowning in a sea of information, the normal reaction is to switch off and block out the noise – exactly the last thing you want as a brand.

-But here’s where information design steps in.
+But here’s where mapping out a good information hierarchy becomes important.
 It helps us cope with information overload by presenting important details in a way that can be absorbed quickly and with as little effort as possible.

 Think about your tax returns, they can be so absurdly impenetrable it feels like they really want you to run away to the Cayman Islands.
 And how about trying to wade through ever-updating Terms & Conditions?
 It’s not surprising that most of us simple click ‘accept’ without even reading them.